tpit/pong/README.md

 # Usage
 Run script.
 It will challenge you for your input.
 Host, repeatcount, timeout and preffered method op output.

+Place a symbolic link to your pong.py file in /usr/bin/local so your pong.py is in $PATH variable.
+Make sure to have your pong.py executable.

 - python3 pong.py
 - python3 pong.py textfile    -> for analysis of previous run
+- python3 pong.py erase       -> erase *.txt from ~/.pongs/ directory

 Files are stored in ~/.pongs in text.
 Filename format is: host_repeatcount_date-time.txt